Principles & Practices

 Demonstration gardens offer real-life information as they develop over time and cover a range of topics and issues, including water conservation, pollinator preservation, food production, sustainable maintenance practices, locally adapted plants, and home protection and safety, such as windbreaks and Firewise landscapes.

 - support self-directed learning, which can result in both short- and long-term outcomes that include knowledge gain, increased curiosity, improved skills, problem solving, behavior change, increased confidence, and attitude change.

 - serve as a catalyst for initiating and sustaining beneficial community collaborations and partnerships.

-Idaho Firewise demonstration gardens serve a particular purpose – to illustrate low-ignition landscaping principles and practices that allow residents of the wildland/urban interface areas live there more safely.
+Idaho Firewise demonstration gardens serve a particular purpose – to illustrate fire resistant landscaping principles and practices that allow residents of the wildland/urban interface areas live there more safely.

 Currently there are eight Idaho Firewise Demonstration Gardens established in the southern part of Idaho.

 For more information on the established Idaho Firewise demonstration gardens in Idaho see the drop down boxes below.